Take charge of your life with hypnotherapy

 - You can end a session at any time by simply deciding to come out of the hypnotic state

-- It is impossible to get stuck under hypnosis
+- It is impossible to get stuck in hypnotic trance

 - A hypnotherapist cannot make you reveal any secrets or intimate information against your will